Brain-like Variational Inference: Extended Theory: Motivations, Derivations, and Discussions

 \subsection{Biological interpretation of the standard predictive coding dynamics}

-Due to Gaussian assumptions, the predictive coding inference dynamics shown in \cref{eq:dyna-pc} and derived in \cref{sec:appendix:pc-as-vi} reveal a rate model where the variables $\enc{\bmu}$ are real-valued and only loosely interpretable as neural activity.
+Due to Gaussian assumptions, the predictive coding inference dynamics (\cref{eq:dyna-pc}, \cref{sec:appendix:pc-as-vi}) reveal a rate model where the variables $\enc{\bmu}$ are real-valued and only loosely interpretable as neural activity.
 In contrast, biological neurons communicate through discrete spikes, not continuous values.
 One possible interpretation is that $\enc{\bmu}$ represents membrane potentials resulting from the summation of many stochastic synaptic inputs.
 By the central limit theorem, these could plausibly follow a Gaussian distribution.

 Additionally, the dynamics include a recurrent term of the form $\dec{\Phi}^T\!\dec{\Phi}\,\enc{\bmu}$, which can be interpreted as each neuron being directly influenced by the membrane potentials of other neurons, which is unrealistic.
 Membrane potentials of real neurons are typically thought to be internal to each neuron and not accessible to others.
 Communication between neurons occurs primarily through spikes \cite{kandel2000principles}.
-One solution to this is to stay in the soace of rate models, but apply a nonlinearity to map from the membrane potentials to rates.
+One solution to this is to stay in the space of rate models, but apply a nonlinearity to map from the membrane potentials to rates.
 In canonical circuit models---starting with \textcite{amari1972characteristics} (1972), and developed further in biologically inspired frameworks \cite{gerstner2002spiking, gerstner2014neuronal, rubin2015stabilized}---it is standard to apply nonlinearities to neuronal activity before it influences other neurons, thereby maintaining biological plausibility.

 While some predictive coding formulations incorporate nonlinearities, they typically apply them after the decoder weights \cite{millidge2022pcrev}: $\dec{\Phi}\enc{\bmu} \rightarrow \varphi(\dec{\Phi}\enc{\bmu})$.
 This yields recurrent terms like $\dec{\Phi}^T\varphi(\dec{\Phi}\enc{\bmu})$, which are still at odds with principles of local computation and communication.
 A more biologically plausible formulation would instead apply nonlinearities before lateral communication: $\dec{\Phi}^T\!\dec{\Phi}\,\varphi(\enc{\bmu})$.